alinepaes/alinepaes.github.io/_news/announcement_9.md

 related_posts: false
 ---

-📢 **New Paper Accepted at Machine Learning Journal!**
+**New Paper Accepted at Machine Learning Journal!**

-We are happy to share that our paper < a href="https://link.springer.com/article/10.1007/s10994-025-06940-9"> **“Select First, Transfer Later: Choosing a Proper Dataset for SRL and GNN Based Transfer Learning”** </a> has been accepted to the *Machine Learning Journal*.
+We are happy to share that our paper <a href="https://link.springer.com/article/10.1007/s10994-025-06940-9"> **“Select First, Transfer Later: Choosing a Proper Dataset for SRL and GNN Based Transfer Learning”** </a> has been accepted to the *Machine Learning Journal*.

 Traditional machine learning models often ignore the relational structure present in many real-world domains.
 Approaches such as **Statistical Relational Learning (SRL)** and **Graph Neural Networks (GNNs)** address this by explicitly modeling dependencies between entities.
 However, like traditional models, they typically assume that training and testing data come from the same distribution — an assumption that often fails in practice.